-This Workplace and Apprenticeship Mathematics 10 curriculum recognizes seven processes inherent in the teaching, learning, and doing of mathematics.
-These processes focus on: communicating, making connections, mental mathematics and estimating, problem solving, reasoning, and visualizing, along with using technology to integrate these processes into the mathematics classroom to help students learn mathematics with deeper understanding.
+This Workplace and Apprenticeship Mathematics 20 curriculum recognizes seven processes inherent in the teaching, learning, and doing of mathematics.
+These processes focus on: communicating, making connections, mental mathematics and estimating, problem solving, reasoning, visualizing, and using technology to integrate these processes into the mathematics classroom to help students learn mathematics with deeper understanding.

 The outcomes in mathematics should be addressed through the appropriate mathematical processes as indicated by the bracketed letters following each outcome.
-During planning teachers should carefully consider those processes indicated as being important to supporting student achievement of the respective outcomes.
+During planning, teachers should carefully consider those processes indicated as being important to supporting student achievement of the respective outcomes.